Treasury-Analytics-and-Insights/emtr/instructions.md

 ### Income components tab

-This tab shows the components of income for each policy setting for a range of hours worked.
+This tab shows the components of annual income for each policy setting for a range of hours worked.
+Some values look slightly inconsistent with legislated parameters (in particular annual parameters like Working for Families) because they are all scalled down to weekly payments in different ways.
+The income composition plot just scales these up again by a constant factor (e.g. 365/7 in a non-leap year).

 ### Downloading the data